sanjosh/csdocs/databases/indexing/bitmap_index.md

 A bitmap index is a two dimensional bit matrix.

+you can either
+1. assign 1 value to 1 bitmap
+2. bit sliced index
+3. encode c values in log_2(c) bits as in Attr val decomp, interval encoding, k-of-n encoding, RID list

 ### Equality encoding

 If a column named “City” has 3 values (Delhi, Kolkata, Mumbai), then each value becomes an independent bitmap.
 A column is an array of bitmaps.